 Let the older children and teens take part in teaching the younger ones by allowing them to help the younger ones choose and do an activity or project.
 Explain to an older child what you want the younger ones to learn from the activity and let them have a part in sharing the Gospel with the little ones.
 The older ones will feel a sense of responsibility and ownership as they learn and share a ministry with others.

 If we seek to obey God in our hearts He will give us His Holy Spirit.
-The Holy Spirit is His power.
-On Pentecost He gave His Holy Spirit.
+It is His power.
+On Pentecost He gave His Spirit.

 Visit a wooded area where you can observe wind in the trees.
 Visit a dam, wind mill, water mill or waterfall.
 Fly a kite.
 Turn on an electric fan and put streamers in front of it.
 Make a campfire and cook over it.
 Observe storm damage on television news and weather reports.